 Review: Benjamin Prichard’s Tennessee Whiskeys and Sweet Lucy Liqueur

-But Jack isn’t the only whiskey going in Kentucky’s next-door neighbor.
+Jack Daniel’s isn’t the only whiskey going in Kentucky’s next-door neighbor of Tennessee.
 Benjamin Prichard has been producing a variety of spirits — including a whole family of rums — for ten years now.

 We got a peek at three of the distillery’s whiskeys (and one whiskey liqueur) — and the results prove that if you don’t know Prichard already, it’s time to start paying attention.